 Choosing the correct engine oil for your motorcycle isn’t exactly easy.
 The viscosity of the engine oil needs to be exactly right.
 Motorcycle oil that is too thin will not be able to withstand pressure while too thick and the oil begins to create friction between the parts.

 Choosing the correct weight or grade of oil for your type of motorcycle is imperative.
-Riding your motorcycle with the wrong oil for too long may cause the engine to overheat or cause more wear and tear on the engine than is normal.
+Riding your motorcycle with the wrong oil for too long may cause the engine to overheat.
+It could also cause more wear and tear on the engine than is normal.

 Be sure to check your engine oil levels regularly, ideally once a week, and every time before going on a road trip or a long ride.
 Otherwise, you might need expensive repair down the road, or worst still, kill your engine.